Aspie96/blog/content/posts/free_software.md

 Sometimes the phrase "free and open source software" is used to remain neutral between the two alternatives.
 It can also be shortened as "FOSS" or "[FLOSS](https://www.gnu.org/philosophy/floss-and-foss.html)" (where the L stands for "libre").
 It's possible to use "free software" and "open source" interchangeably, to refer to the same class of programs, as the Debian community currently does.

 Open source is not to be confused with software which is merely *source available*.
-Whenever source code is provided, the program is indeed source available, but, in order for it to be open source, an appropriate software licence, one which grants software freedom, is necessary.
+Whenever source code is provided, the program is indeed source available, but, in order for it to be open source, an appropriate licence, one which grants software freedom, is necessary.

 ## Licences

-Because of legal restrictions on software, such as copyright, a user needs a *licence* (synonym of "authorization" and of "permission") in order to exercise software freedom.
+Because of legal restrictions, such as copyright, a user needs a *licence* (synonym of "authorization" and of "permission") in order to exercise software freedom.

-Free software licences are *public licences* (granted to anyone who receives a copy of the program) written as reusable documents.
+Free software licences are *public licences* (granted to anybody who receives a copy of the program) written as reusable documents.
 In principle, anyone could write one's own, but it's best avoided so as to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Most licences come under some *conditions* (only applying as long they are met), some of which are considered compatible with software freedom.

 Requirements such as that of retaining attribution notices when distributing the program are permissible and widespread in free software licences, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or which limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html) cannot be part of a free licence.

-The [FSF](https://www.gnu.org/licences/license-list.html) and [OSI](https://opensource.org/licences/) each maintain a list of free and open source software licences.
+The [FSF](https://www.gnu.org/licences/license-list.html) and [OSI](https://opensource.org/licences/) each maintain a list of free and open source licences.
 In general, however, few of them, such as the [MIT](https://opensource.org/license/mit/) licence, the [Apache 2.0](https://www.apache.org/licences/LICENSE-2.0) licence and the [GNU GPL](https://www.gnu.org/licences/), dominate the free software licensing landscape.

 ## Copyleft